 4 to 8 cheese slices (or if preferred, thinly sliced cheddar)

-Soft brioche or potato rolls, sliced horizontally, then toasted
+Soft potato rolls/buns, sliced horizontally, then toasted

 Kosher salt to taste